 Besides the Hoodoo Interpretive Trail, you can also do some backcountry hiking through Davis and Humphrey coulees.
 There is no marked trail, but you can follow game trails.

 Travel Tip: Except for the hike out of the coulee, it’s flat, so your chances of getting lost are very slim.
 You also have the river and the Sweetgrass Hills as reference points.

 Hiking tip: If you want to hike in the backcountry area, you must wade across the Milk River.
 Check with the Visitor Centre beforehand to make sure that it is safe to do so.

 Writing-On-Stone is home to more than 160 bird species.
-You can download your birding checklist here.
 I think this would be great fun, even if you weren’t an avid birder.

 You’ll also want to bring sturdy walking shoes.
 Hiking boots aren’t necessary as the terrain is mainly flat.
-I prefer closed shoes instead of sandals in case I get too close to a rattle snake.
-To be fair, they don’t want to see you either, and are not aggressive, unless they feel threatened.
-Read this, if you have any concerns about rattle snakes.
+I prefer closed shoes instead of sandals in case I get too close to a rattlesnake.

 How to Get to Writing-On-Stone

 It’s ~100km drive south-east from Lethbridge or 44 km from Milk River.

 Writing-on-stone provincial park is a must-see when visiting Alberta, Canada.
 Seeing the Hoodoo rocks is memorable, to say the least.

 Disclosure: Thank you to Travel Alberta for making my visit possible.
 As always, all opinions are my own.